Exawind/nalu-wind/docs/source/user/nalu_run/nalu_inp.rst

 .. inpfile:: turbine_name.restart_filename

-   String (in double quotes) indicating the OpenFAST checkpoint file that the FSI simulation will start from.
+   String indicating the OpenFAST checkpoint file that the FSI simulation will start from.
 Do not include the extension (.chkp).
 This variable will have the format ``"name.integer"``, where the ``integer`` is the number of steps taken